 - seek appropriate procurement practices by I&IT vendors with regard to Canadian jurisdictions.

-Please click here to access the full repository of the IT Procurement Working Group.
+Please click here to access the full repository of the IT Procurement Community of Practice.
 Access is granted to members’ only.
 Password required.